freechipnuts/chiplets/README.md

 ## Contest Submission Guidelines

-Each entry should include the following components:
+The final expected deliverable for the contest is a document composed of 3 main sections which are:

 ### 1. Research & Design Proposal
-- **Research**: Conduct in-depth research on state of the art SoC design targeting computer vision.
+- **Research**: Participants are expected to conduct in-depth research on state of the art SoC design targeting computer vision.
+They are allowed to choose an already existing designs that meet the requirements.
+In addition, they have their space for innovation and creativity to build upon the state of the art.
+In the latter case, a justification based on thorough analysis is further required; this effort is taken into consideration when evaluating a contest entry.
+Accordingly, the first section should provide a brief literature review of chip architecting efforts that have been made.
-- **Design Proposal**: Submit a high-level design proposal detailing the overall architecture, key components, and their roles.
+- **Design Proposal**: The next subsection represents a conclusion on the previous subsection.
+It can either select one of the previous papers as a candidate paper for the participant's proposal or it can be an innovation of the participants where they can modify the design to yield better figure of merits for the design.
-- **Justification**: Provide a well-documented justification for how the proposed design meets the application requirements.
+- **Justification**: The final subsection of the first section is the justification for slecting the candidate paper and/or the innovative modifications introduced by the participant.
+It has to be based on an elaborate comparison between the references used by the participants.

 ### 2. System Breakdown
 - **Task Breakdown**: Decompose the design into manageable tasks, providing clarity and direction for fresh graduates in software, hardware, and firmware.